 - If a resident fails to make any rent or other payment under the housing contract within 10 days after written notice to the resident that it is due, the College may terminate the housing contract with 3 days' notice to the resident. - For the benefit of an individual resident and/or the community, behavior that disrupts individuals or the community will be grounds to relocate a resident to another assignment or to cause the resident to vacate the leased premises and terminate the housing contract (i.e. disorderly conduct, harassment, unreasonable noise, violation of Residence Life policies or expectations) with 3 days' notice.
-If a resident threatens to inflict, or actually inflicts, personal injury or substantial damage to the leased premises, commits an act that is a significant disruption to the community, or commits any act that is outrageous in the extreme on the leased premises or on campus, as "outrageous in the extreme" is defined by ORS 90.396(f)., then on behalf of the College the Compliance Officer has the right, in his/her discretion, to immediately terminate the offending resident's housing contract with notice and require the resident to vacate. - Failure to comply with instructions to vacate after termination or relocation by College may result in the removal and storage of the noncompliant resident's possessions at the resident's expense.
+If a resident threatens to inflict, or actually inflicts, personal injury or substantial damage to the leased premises, commits an act that is a significant disruption to the community, or commits any act that is outrageous in the extreme on the leased premises or on campus, as "outrageous in the extreme" is defined by ORS 90.396(f)., then on behalf of the College the Director of Student Rights and Responsibilities has the right, in his/her discretion, to immediately terminate the offending resident's housing contract with notice and require the resident to vacate. - Failure to comply with instructions to vacate after termination or relocation by College may result in the removal and storage of the noncompliant resident's possessions at the resident's expense. - The housing office will frequently consolidate room assignments at semester.
+If a room or apartment is occupied at 50 percent or less, the student may be asked to move into a new assignment at semester.